Doctor of Health Studies

 - Community, Sustainable Health and Well-being

-The Professional Doctorate demands the acquisition of high order professional knowledge and skills within a distinct pedagogical framework of learning and assessment.
-By the end of the programme, entrants will have acquired research skills, theoretical capacities, and will have experience of deploying them in a manner appropriate to their particular professional context that include the following:
+By the end of the programme, you will have acquired research skills, theoretical capacities, and will have experience of deploying them in a manner appropriate to your particular professional context.
+These skills include:

-- able to analyse practices and policies which affect agencies and client groups in their professional field;
+- The ability to analyse practices and policies which affect agencies and client groups in your professional field;

-- be able to manage innovation and resourceful change in their chosen area;
+- The ability to manage innovation and resourceful change in your chosen area;

-- have highly developed skills in communicating and working effectively and constructively with other professionals in other disciplines across organisational and service boundaries;
+- Communicating and working effectively and constructively with other professionals in other disciplines across organisational and service boundaries;

-- provide clear leadership, supervision and consultation in their field based on their extensive knowledge, interpersonal skills, explicit values and acknowledgement of the responsibilities within their role;
+- The provision of clear leadership, supervision and consultation in your field based on your extensive knowledge, interpersonal skills, explicit values and acknowledgement of the responsibilities within your role;

-- be able to work independently and be accountable and make constructive and innovative use of consultation and management processes.
+- The ability to work independently and be accountable and make constructive and innovative use of consultation and management processes.

 The scheme provides a maximum period of candidature of seven years.
 However, students many complete in as few as five years.
 This will depend on student’s flexibility and availability for study.